q4a/gta-v-source-code-guide/PC.md

 5. Run `Connect_X_Drive.bat`
 6. Right-click on the gta5 folder, turn off the "Read-Only" option, then press "Apply"

+Alternativly you can just change your drive letter of a a drive to X.

 ## Patching Source Code and Tools

 1. Add all files from [`GTA V - Source Code Patches/PC`](GTA%20V%20-%20Source%20Code%20Patches/PC) to `X:\gta5\src\dev_ng`